dbos-inc/dbos-hackathon/README.md

 - Be able to accurately answer questions about Apple's financial performance (such as the earnings per share question above).
 - Not modify the chaos monkey in any way.

-The application prints when document ingestion begins and ends--when you're done, report these print statements.
+The application prints when document ingestion begins and ends--when you're done, report those times.
 Because of the chaos monkey, ingesting documents may require restarting and recovering multiple times, so measure time starting from the very beginning of your successful ingestion, across all restarts.
 The team that ingests documents the fastest is the winner!